 It might also be worth looking at a few existing or older designs to compare.

-The sixties era M113 based Lynx was an interesting design.
+The sixties-era M113 based Lynx was an interesting design.
 Although only Canada and the Netherlands purchased them I think they were pretty advanced for their time.
-With a crew of three and a weight of less than 9 tonnes, each one was only lightly armed with 3 heavy machine guns but the sensors were top notch, including radar, thermal imaging and image intensification that were also capable of being dismounted and used remotely from the vehicle.
+With a crew of three and a weight of fewer than 9 tonnes, each one was only lightly armed with 3 heavy machine guns but the sensors were top notch, including radar, thermal imaging and image intensification that were also capable of being dismounted and used remotely from the vehicle.
 Later versions included improved weapons.
-Smaller than a standard M113 its engine was rear mounted, unlike the standard vehicle, and this provided excellent mobility.
+Smaller than a standard M113 its engine was rear-mounted, unlike the standard vehicle, and this provided excellent mobility.

 A more modern vehicle is the Panhard Sphinx (Secret Project for High Intensity and New Conflicts), at 17 tonnes it will be equipped with a CMI turret sporting the same 40mm CTA cannon as FRES Scout and planned upgrade to Warrior.
 The Sphinx has been designed to meet the French AMX10RC replacement project called Engin Blindé de Reconnaissance et de Combat (EBRC).
 It is a conventional design reminiscent of the Alvis Saladin with the driver positioned centrally between the wheels rather than sitting over them as in a truck derived design, this has obvious IED/Mine protection benefits.

-Protection is said to be STANAG 4569 Level V, pretty impressive for a vehicle with a weight of less than 20 tonnes.
+Protection is said to be STANAG 4569 Level V, pretty impressive for a vehicle with a weight of fewer than 20 tonnes.

 There is a good image here, illustrating the size difference between it and a conventional wheeled armoured personnel carrier but it still looks too much like a Ferret 80!